-Much has been said and written about the National Broadband Network or NBN – a countrywide infrastructure project which promises a new era of faster, more reliable telecommunications and internet connectivity for homes and businesses.
+Much has been said about the rollout and the performance of the National Broadband Network or NBN – a countrywide infrastructure project that promised faster, more reliable telecommunications and internet connectivity for homes and businesses.

-Many people are asking how these changes will affect their existing security alarm systems.
+Many asked how the update would affect their existing security alarm systems.

-It’s a good question and one that needs to be addressed by homeowners and business owners alike, because adjustments will probably be necessary to ensure that your security system is compatible with the new technology and is able to continue doing its job properly.
+It’s a good question and one that needed to be addressed by homeowners and business owners alike because with adjustments like these, it is necessary to ensure that your security system is compatible with the new technology and is able to continue doing its job properly.

-No-one wants their safety and security compromised, so here’s how you can get your security alarm system NBN ready.
+No one wants their safety and security compromised, so here’s a case study on how you navigate a change to ensure that your security alarm system is ready.